Estimated reading time: 14 minutes

 There are high demands for skilled expats, but you can’t work on a visitor visa, so it’s not wise to chance your arm and hope you find work.

 It’s also better to have a job confirmed since a sponsor will be familiar with the visa process, help you find a home, and go out of their way to ensure you settle in.

 - Oil and gas production refining and production

 The Omani government is pouring investment into diversification as oil reserves drop, and there are nationwide business incentives, including free trade zones.

 There aren’t any recruitment agencies in Oman, so the best way to find work is through an international agency specialising in expat employment.

 Given the regulations on Omanisation, lower-skilled jobs will always go to a local, so you’ll need a degree, professional qualification or skill set to land yourself a reasonable income.

 Education In Oman For Expat Families

 Good schooling is essential for expats with kids and something you’ll need to budget for in Oman since foreign national children attend a private school – primarily international schools that follow the US or UK curriculums.

-There is a quirk in that you’ll need to have any education certificates verified.
+There is a quirk in that you’ll need to verify any education certificates.